chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 0. Load the comments if the page was navigated to with the `#comment` hash
 0. Load the comments if the user clicks an anchor to jump to `#comment` section

-As we saw in [the statistics](#the-weigh-in "The Weigh In") of Disqus’ impact, these aren’t massive savings, but they’ll certainly help out some of my users whom I know are browsing on slow connections and slow mobile phones.
+As we saw in [the statistics](#the-weigh-in "The Weigh In") of *Disqus’* impact, these aren’t massive savings, but they’ll certainly help out some of my users whom I know are browsing on slow connections and slow mobile phones.

 --------

 We still have a small thorn when it comes to users without JavaScript enabled.
 Of course, the `noscript` tag will display a message, <q>Please enable JavaScript to view comments,</q> but there’s no way for those users to view the comments.
-On the other hand, Disqus have [discussion pages](https://disqus.com/home/discussion/chrisburnell/a_slice_of_heaven_chris_burnell_28 "Disqus Discussion Page for A Slice of Heaven") for each of your articles, but the URL isn’t predictable enough to print this URL with my CMS ([Jekyll](http://jekyllrb.com/ "Jekyll")) dynamically; furthermore, these pages don’t work without JavaScript enabled anyway.
+On the other hand, *Disqus* have [discussion pages](https://disqus.com/home/discussion/chrisburnell/a_slice_of_heaven_chris_burnell_28 "Disqus Discussion Page for A Slice of Heaven") for each of your articles, but the URL isn’t predictable enough to print this URL with my CMS ([Jekyll](http://jekyllrb.com/ "Jekyll")) dynamically; furthermore, these pages don’t work without JavaScript enabled anyway.

-[A List Apart](http://alistapart.com "A List Apart") has a pretty nice solution to this in the same vein as Disqus, but it works without JavaScript enabled, for example: [this comments page](http://alistapart.com/comments/client-education-and-post-launch-success#337686 "The Comments for Client Education and Post-Launch Success on A List Apart").
-Maybe if Disqus was able to give a similar URL back in the case where JavaScript is disabled, but as it’s an external service, this doesn’t seem possible without JavaScript. `https://disqus.com/comments/?url=https://chrisburnell.com/article/a-slice-of-heaven` is a possible solution to a minor problem—let’s hope Disqus implements something like this soon.
+[A List Apart](http://alistapart.com "A List Apart") has a pretty nice solution to this in the same vein as *Disqus*, but it works without JavaScript enabled, for example: [this comments page](http://alistapart.com/comments/client-education-and-post-launch-success#337686 "The Comments for Client Education and Post-Launch Success on A List Apart").
+Maybe if *Disqus* was able to give a similar URL back in the case where JavaScript is disabled, but as it’s an external service, this doesn’t seem possible without JavaScript. `https://disqus.com/comments/?url=https://chrisburnell.com/article/a-slice-of-heaven` is a possible solution to a minor problem—let’s hope *Disqus* implements something like this soon.

 --------